 “No one beats Bette’s for breakfast — top ingredients well prepared by a talented crew, and a great atmosphere.” — Nosh reader

 The legions of diners waiting in line on a Sunday morning can’t be wrong — Bette’s is a Berkeley classic for a reason.
 The tiny diner on Fourth Street has been churning out decadent soft-scrambled eggs and etherial soufflé pancakes for 34 years.
 Owner Bette Kroening was inspired by East Coast diners when she opened her namesake restaurant, and it fills an otherwise looming gap of quality diner fare in Berkeley.
 Those who don’t want to wait in a two-hour-plus line for brunch can stop in next door at Bette’s To Go for a cup of coffee and a pastry — such a meal is not quite the same as a plate of those scrambled eggs, but it’ll do in a pinch.
-Bette’s Oceanview Diner is at 1807 Fourth St. (at Delaware Street), Berkeley.
-Wheelchair accessible.
-Connect with the diner on Facebook.
+Bette’s Oceanview Diner is at 1807 Fourth St. (at Delaware), Berkeley.

 Like Fournée, this French-inspired bakery receives high praise for its bread and pastries.
 It’s one of the few East Bay spots where you can find consistently excellent craquelins (cream puffs with a sugary, crackly topping), éclairs and filled brioche.
 Add in the bakery’s delicious, buttery croissants and naturally leavened breads made with house-milled flour, and you’re in carb heaven.
 Such perfection comes from experience — Crispian Bakery is a collaboration between two Bouchon Bakery alums: Beth Woulfe and Christian Fidelis de Goes.
 The pair previously operated out of shared kitchen space in Oakland, selling their wares at local farmers markets.
 Luckily for us, we can now taste their goodies every day of the week.
-Crispian Bakery is at 1700 Park St. (at Buena Vista Avenue), Alameda.
-Wheelchair accessible.
-Connect with the bakery on Facebook, Twitter and Instagram.
+Crispian Bakery is at 1700 Park St. (at Buena Vista), Alameda.

 Sam’s Log Cabin